lsu-ddem/pathways-site/content/2_Graphics/3_BugSquish/1_Lesson_1/_index.md

     ```

 You can now refer to your sprites individually or as a group, similar to a teacher giving instructions to an individual student, or addressing the whole class at one time.
 You can also remove a sprite from a group with the `.remove()` method.

 ---

+### Let's Practice!

+Try taking your code from the first practice in this lesson and add all five of the sprites you created into a group.
+We will work more with groups of sprites in a few lessons, but it is important to know that once you make the sprites, you can group together similar ones.

+---